Skip to main content

 • Tier I Account: This is the primary retirement account with restrictions on withdrawal before retirement.
 It offers tax benefits and long-term investment growth.

-• Tier II Account: This is a voluntary savings account that allows withdrawals at any time without restrictions.
-However, it does not offer tax benefits.
+• Tier II Account: This is a voluntary savings account that allows flexible withdrawals.
+It generally does not provide tax benefits, except for certain government employees under specific notified conditions.

 • Tax Benefits

-• An additional deduction of ₹50,000 per year is available under Section 80CCD(1B), making NPS an attractive tax-saving investment.
+• An additional deduction of ₹50,000 per year is available under Section 80CCD(1B), which is still exclusive to NPS and is available over and above the ₹1.5 lakh limit of Section 80C.

 • Flexible Contribution